Kathy Griffin: Trump is 'trying to ruin my life' after photo scandal

 By Wednesday, the backlash was loud enough to get Griffin fired from her gig on CNN's New Year's Eve program, which she had co-hosted alongside Anderson Cooper since 2007, and cost her an endorsement deal with Squatty Potty, a line of bathroom footstools.

-A number of her stand-up gigs have also been canceled in wake of the backlash.
+Griffin said five of her stand-up gigs have also been canceled in wake of the backlash.